njadid/asynch_py/docs/input_output.rst

 	{link id 2}
 	{value 2}

-The number of links and the link ids are in unsigned integers, while values as floats.
-Each of these values written in 4 bytes.
-Asynch does not try to distinguish between little endian ot big endian, but it little endian is recomended it has already been tested.
+The number of links and the link ids are in *unsigned integers*, while values in *floats*.
+Each of these values is written in 4 bytes.
+Asynch does not try to distinguish between little endian or big endian, but little endian is recomended as it has already been tested on both Windows desktop and Linux-based server environments.

-In the absence of a single irregular binary file in the sequence, it is assumed a forcing value of zero for all links.
+This forcing structure is named *irregular* because forcing values of *zero* for a link do not need to be represented withing the file, causing the foncings that are naturally sparse present irregular, minimal file sizes.
+Also, in the absence of a single irregular binary file in the sequence, it is assumed a forcing value of *zero* for all links for the missing time period.

 For more information about referencing the irregular binary files in the global files, see :ref:`forcing_5_call`.